Can you spot the signs of hypothermia?

 Of course, prevention is better than cure and the best protection against hypothermia is to try not to get so cold in the first place – so wear warm clothes and try to get up and move around if possible, every hour.

 However, if it sets in, knowing these symptoms and giving the correct treatment promptly could be the difference between a life lost and a life saved.
 Remember to check on your neighbours!
-For further information visit our website.
+For further information visit the St John Ambulance website.

 Our aim at St John Ambulance is for everyone to know simple, life saving skills.
 Please take the time to check out our First Aid Advice page for more information, including videos, on dealing with first aid emergencies.”